Photo by BCA

 Shovels are used in a variety of situations in the backcountry (BC).

 If you are buried by an avalanche, your chances of survival drop to 92% within 15 minutes, and to 30% after 35 minutes.
 How quickly you can excavate a buried person depends largely on the performance of the shovel, so the role of the shovel is crucial.
-Shovels are also useful for performing pit checks (avalanche checks) to see if the snow has a weak layer.
+Shovels are also useful for performing pit checks (avalanche checks) to see if the snow has a weak layer

 Another example is when people get stuck in a sudden storm on a snowy mountain, or when they get injured and can't move, and they dig a snow cave to bivouac.
 Shovels are essential for digging snow and making snow caves.
-They are also useful in a variety of ways when setting up tents on mountain tours, such as packing down the snow surface, piling up snow to make weights to secure the tent, and creating windbreak walls around the tent with snow blocks.
+They are also useful in a variety of ways when setting up tents on mountain tours, such as packing down the snow surface, piling up snow to make weights to secure the tent, and creating windbreak walls around the tent with snow blocks

-How a shovel works
+How an excavator works

-There are also models with shafts that can be shaped like a hoe, or that can be replaced with ice axes.
+There are also models with shafts that can be shaped like a hoe, or that can be replaced with ice axes

 There are two main types of shovels: aluminum and plastic.
 Aluminum shovels are by far stronger.
 Plastic shovels may not dig well in hard snow and may crack if exposed to low temperatures or impact.
 On the other hand, plastic shovels are lighter and easier to handle.
-However, for safety reasons, aluminum shovels are recommended for BC.
+However, for safety reasons, aluminum shovels are recommended for BC

 The handle part of the shaft should be easy to grip even with gloves on.
-The T-shaped shaft is sturdy and transmits power well, and since this is a powerful task, it is better to have it as light as possible.
+The T-shaped shaft is sturdy and transmits power well, and since this is a powerful task, it is better to have it as light as possible

-Keep these points in mind when choosing a shovel and choose one that matches your BC snow life.
+Keep these points in mind when choosing a shovel and choose one that matches your BC snow life